-It’s a fabulously comforting bowl of soup made with cheese-filled tortellini, loads of spinach, chunks of Italian sausage, cannellini beans, lots of oregano and a rich and delicious broth.
-Now let’s talk about how to make it.
+This fabulously comforting Italian sausage & tortellini soup made with cheese-filled tortellini, loads of spinach, chunks of Italian sausage, cannellini beans, lots of oregano and a rich and delicious broth.
+It’s easy to make but doesn’t taste like it.

 How to make Italian sausage and tortellini soup

 - Brown the sausage.
 The first step is to heat a bit of olive oil in a Dutch oven.
 Add the ground sausage and saute, breaking it up as it cooks, until its lightly browned.

 - Add the garlic and spinach.
 Once the sausage is browned, add several cups of fresh spinach and garlic.
 You’re just looking for the garlic to become fragrant and the spinach to slightly wilt.
 This step should only take 30-60 seconds.

 - Stir in the beans.
 Be sure to rinse them first if using canned, then add them to the pot